 As a positive, this means that it is no longer relevant or necessary to pay for and attend preparation courses by academic providers.
 The downside is that your application needs to be very detailed and the better prepared you are, the better your chances of success.

 The application form, along with the guidance, is available on the BSB website here.
-In order to complete the form, you will need to provide quite extensive supporting evidence for your experience, including: certifications, references and other similar documentation.
+In order to complete the form, you will need to provide quite extensive supporting evidence for your experience, including a personal statement mapping your competence against the Professional Statement for Barristers, Certificates of Good Practice and other licenses.

 The Solicitors Regulation Authority (“SRA”) also has a process to be followed if the applicant is already a qualified lawyer.
 This process has undertaken changes in recent months and the Qualified Lawyer Transfer Scheme (“QLTS”) no longer exists after 1 September 2021.
 Moving forward an applicant will need to meet the following to become a solicitor: